 We'll meet in the church (St. Mary of the Mills 114 St. Mary's Place Laurel, MD 20707) for daily Mass (which is much shorter than a Sunday Mass).
 You may sit anywhere.
-Your children (if you bring them) will go to Mass, too.
-After Mass, most women will be directed across the street to the Pallotti Chapel.
-However, if you have children with you, you will first drop off your children in the Church basement where responsible women/nuns will be there to receive them.
-Children MUST be walking to attend the program.
-Babies will stay with their moms.
+After Mass, women will be directed across the street to the Pallotti Chapel.

 You are never required to come to Mass at TASTE but it is highly recommended as it starts the program off with everyone having just experienced the greatest prayer on earth.
 When women rush into TASTE it takes them awhile to calm down and be focused on learning.
 Obviously things come up, but generally try to attend Mass.
 You're infused with graces and you are able to open your eyes and ears to learning and have it saturate your heart.

-You will be missed, but will likely to listen to the talk on the web site so that you can participate in the following week's small group discussion.
-While hardcopies of your reflection questions and any handouts will be available the following class in the wooden filing cabinet, you can also preview that information on the web and/or from the weekly email.
-If we could not post the audio file or if you cannot listen to it on-line, you can borrow one of the CDs of the talks which will be in the back of the chapel near the wooden cabinet.
+You will be missed, but will have access to the talk on the web site.
+You can listen to it at home so that you can participate in the following week's small group discussion.
+You can also preview the Reflection Questions and information on the web and/or from the weekly email; hard-copies of the Reflection Questions and any handouts will be available the following class in the filing cabinet in the back of the chapel.
+If you cannot listen to it on-line, you can borrow one of the CDs of the talks which will be in the back of the chapel.
 Please try to remember to return the CDs so that others can hear the talk as well.
 Please do not come to TASTE if you are ill or your children are sick.
 You will be able to listen to the talk on-line or on CD.